 Finally, by the afternoon, we reached our hotel.
-Soon after grabbing a quick lunch we decided to visit the Ravangla Monastery- a place so beautiful that words cannot do justice.
-The road from Ravangla to the monastery winds through several bends and combined with the enchanting views of the valley, is a bikers heaven.
+Soon after grabbing a quick lunch, we decided to visit the Ravangla Monastery- a place so beautiful that words cannot do justice.
+The road from Ravangla to the monastery winds through several bends and combined with the enchanting views of the valley, is a biker’s heaven.
 There was something magical about the monastery we don’t know what!!
 Vidur and I spent almost 3 hours in this monastery just admiring the huge Buddha statue and the mighty Kanchenjunga behind it.

 This was one of the most mesmerizing views we had ever witnessed.
 Apart from the monastery, its snow-clad mountains, gushing waterfalls, quaint villages, and fresh mountain air, is what makes Ravangla so special.

-There was a slight drizzle in the air and time was us to head back to our hotel.
+There was a slight drizzle in the air and the time was for us to head back to our hotel.
 I think Buddha wanted us to experience more and from behind his statue, we saw the Kanchenjunga emerge from behind the clouds and a rainbow on the right!
 Absolutely stunning view and unable for us to reproduce with words or pictures!
 The beauty was so ethereal that we were spell-bound for at least 10 mins!

-During one of the nights, instead of opting for in-room dining we decided to go out for dinner as we wanted to try the local food out there.
+During one of the nights, instead of opting for in-room dining, we decided to go out for dinner as we wanted to try the local food out there.
 Next to our hotel was a guest house run by an elderly lady and her family.
 The property was all dark and it looked like there was no one there.
 However, we saw some movement in a tiny little room and decided to try this place!
 The family living inside that small room was kind enough to entertain us and cook us some dinner!

 Suggested Read - The best time to visit Assam!